Anaminus/roblox-cure/README.md

 	Each source in the `peers.client.packages` and `peers.client.scripts` folders are converted to source code, then stored for later requests from clients.
-Native package sources have also been stored similarly.
+Global package sources have also been stored similarly.

 4. **Listen for peers.**